jaijain96/sql_practice/insights.md

 * How do the crud and specialized operations scale with the number of concurrent requests?
 * How do the crud and specialized operations scale with the size of the data?

-### RECOVERY PART
+### RECOVERY

 * How does the db handle crashes when running on a single machine?
 A crash can occurr at any time when the db is running, for the common crud, and various specialized operations, the majority of the crashes could be boiled down to a few specific types of crashes, what are those?
 * How does the db handle each of the above types of crashes?
-What are specific in memory and on disk structures that are used to handle crashes?
-What are the algorithms used on those structures to handle crashes?
-What is the runtime complexity of the crash recovery process?
+What are the in memory and on disk structures that are used for implementation?
+What are the algorithms used on those structures?
+What is the runtime complexity of the implementation as a result of these data structures and algorithms?

-### NETWORK PART
+### NETWORKING

 * How does the db handle network communication?
 What network protocol is used?
 What is the format of the network packets?
 How is data serialized and deserialized for network transfer?
 How similar/different, is this to an api